 Deferred Action for Childhood Arrivals (DACA)

-Starting August 15, 2012, the Obama Administration will allow certain undocumented immigrant youth who meet strict requirements to apply for deferred action, essentially placing their immigration cases on the back burner for purposes of immigration enforcement.
-This is not a new law and could be reversed if/when a new administration comes into office.
+Deferred Action for Childhood Arrivals (DACA) is a program started by the Obama administration.
+Since August 15, 2012, certain undocumented immigrant youth who met strict requirements have been allowed to apply for deferred action, essentially placing their immigration cases on the back burner for purposes of immigration enforcement.

-A grant of deferred action will be effective for two years and will be renewable.
-Individuals who received a grant and wish to renew will have to reapply both for deferred action and for work authorization.
+People who are granted DACA status can then apply for work authorization through USCIS and obtain a Social Security number.
+A grant of deferred action is effective for two years and is renewable.
+Individuals who have been granted DACA status and wish to renew have to reapply both for deferred action and for work authorization.

 Immigrants eligible for prosecutorial discretion are those who:

-3) are currently in school, have graduated from high school, has obtained a GED, or has been honorably discharged from the US Armed Forces;
+3. Are currently in school, have graduated from high school, have obtained a GED, or have been honorably discharged from the U.S. Armed Forces;

 Immigration general considers a “felony” to be any crime for which the sentence can be over one year, no matter what the individual was actually sentenced to.
 As with all immigration applications, all applicants will be subject to an FBI background check to verify their criminal history.